lsst/citizen-science/support/ml-advice/index.rst

 The similarities between AI and CS include the following:

 - Both methods take large sets of input data and output a classification score for each object in the set.
 The output scores are not inherently probabilistic, but they can be calibrated to be nearly probabilistic.
-- To an approximation, they can both be treated as ''black boxes'' because it remains an active area of research to interpret the ''reasons'' that an algorithm or a human would classify an object.
+- To an approximation, they can both be treated as "black boxes" because it remains an active area of research to interpret the "reasons" that an algorithm or a human would classify an object.
 Using statistical metrics helps in both cases, but definitively determining the reasons remains elusive.
 - Despite being black boxes, the problem or question must be carefully and specifically designed for AI algorithms and CS projects.
 - The data must be carefully prepared, for example, by normalizing images.
 - Though they do it in different ways, both methods can classify large numbers of complex inputs (like images) more efficiently and more reliably than an individual performing a manual investigation of the data.